 - Can’t pay for transportation to the courtroom

-- Are too afraid to show up in the first place
+- Are too afraid to show up

-What actually happens in court?
+What will happen in court?

 The burden of proof lies with the payday lender, though they’ll only need to demonstrate a “preponderance of evidence” that you’re guilty of owing them money and failing to pay.

+Pro tip: According to the Legal Information Institute at Cornell University, proving your case by the preponderance of the evidence requires demonstrating that the allegation is more likely true than not true.
 That’s a fancy way of saying that they need to prove that it’s “more likely than not” that you’re guilty, as opposed to “beyond a reasonable doubt” (which is much more difficult).

 There are two basic types of court proceedings:

-- Civil: disputes between individuals or organizations where a successful plaintiff is awarded compensation for damages
+- Civil: Disputes between individuals or organizations where a successful plaintiff is awarded compensation for damages

 Can a payday lender garnish your wages?